pallets-eco/flask-security/docs/features.rst

 for details.
 Note in particular, that you must setup and provide provider specific information - and most importantly - XX_CLIENT_ID and XX_CLIENT_SECRET should be specified as environment variables.

+We have seen issues with some providers when `SESSION_COOKIE_SAMESITE` = "strict".
+The handshake (sometimes just the first time when the user is being asked to accept your application) fails due to the session cookie not getting sent as part of the redirect.

 A very simple example of configuring social auth with Flask-Security is available in the `examples` directory.